anzo-p/eve-in-oracle/README.md

 # A small Data Engineering exercise

 This project experiments with data engineering and it actually made me rich in a video game through providing guidane for more optimal business decisions.
-It demonstrates that there is no limit for as to how high you may refine your information ([link](https://github.com/anzo-p/eve-in-oracle/blob/b4f763331b5972e0729519fbf1f61944ca6f4b55/4_reports/materials.sql#L236)) even out of very simple data *but only if you keep your Schema intact, through all the layers*.
+It demonstrates that there is no limit for as to how high you may refine your information (see [link](https://github.com/anzo-p/eve-in-oracle/blob/b4f763331b5972e0729519fbf1f61944ca6f4b55/4_reports/materials.sql#L236), which pulls data from [link](https://github.com/anzo-p/eve-in-oracle/blob/b4f763331b5972e0729519fbf1f61944ca6f4b55/1_create/7_create_view.sql#L70)) even out of very simple data *but only if you keep your Schema intact, through all the layers*.

 ---